*Denotes student co-authors

-Cooper, S.M., Thomas, A. & Bamishigbin, O. (in press).
+Cooper, S.M., Thomas, A. & Bamishigbin, O. (2021).
 Black American Fathers Employed in High-Risk Contexts for Contracting COVID-19: Implications for Individual Wellbeing and Work-Family Spillover.
 American Journal of Men’s Health.

-*Cooper, S.M., Smith, N., Burnett, M., McBride, M., & Supple, A. (in press).
+*Cooper, S.M., Smith, N., Burnett, M., McBride, M., & Supple, A. (2021).
 Stereotype awareness and identity beliefs about Black fathers: At the nexus of racial and fathering identities.
 Psychology of Men and Masculinities.

 *Cooper, S. M., Robbins, P. A., Burnett, M., McBride, M., Shaheed, J., & Smith, N. A. (2020).
 African American fathers’ coping patterns: Implications for father-son involvement and race-related discussions.Journal of Applied Developmental Psychology, 70, 101163.